Friedrich Wilhelm Joseph Schelling: Jena period

-After two years tutoring, in October 1798, at the age of 23, Schelling was called to University of Jena as an extraordinary (i.e., unpaid) professor of philosophy.
+After two years tutoring, in October 1798, at the age of 23, Schelling was called to University of Jena as an extraordinary professor of philosophy.
 His time at Jena (1798–1803) put Schelling at the centre of the intellectual ferment of Romanticism.
 He was on close terms with Johann Wolfgang von Goethe, who appreciated the poetic quality of the Naturphilosophie, reading Von der Weltseele.
 As the prime minister of the Duchy of Saxe-Weimar, Goethe invited Schelling to Jena.
-On the other hand, Schelling was unsympathetic to the ethical idealism that animated the work of Friedrich Schiller, the other pillar of Weimar Classicism.
-Later, in Schelling's Vorlesung über die Philosophie der Kunst (Lecture on the Philosophy of Art, 1802/03), Schiller's theory on the sublime was closely reviewed.
+Schelling was nevertheless unsympathetic to the ethical idealism that animated the work of Friedrich Schiller, the other pillar of Weimar Classicism.
+Schelling's later Vorlesung über die Philosophie der Kunst (Lecture on the Philosophy of Art, 1802/03) closely reviewed Schiller's theory of the sublime.

 In Jena, Schelling was on good terms with Fichte at first, but their different conceptions, about nature in particular, led to increasing divergence.
 Fichte advised him to focus on transcendental philosophy: specifically, Fichte's own Wissenschaftlehre.
 But Schelling, who was becoming the acknowledged leader of the Romantic school, rejected Fichte's thought as cold and abstract.

 Schelling was especially close to August Wilhelm Schlegel and his wife, Caroline.
-A marriage between Schelling and Caroline's young daughter, Auguste Böhmer, was contemplated by both.
-Auguste died of dysentery in 1800, prompting many to blame Schelling, who had overseen her treatment.
+Schelling grew close to Caroline's young daughter, Auguste Böhmer.
+Caroline began considering abandoning Schlegel to marry Schelling.
+Auguste died of dysentery in 1800; many blamed Schelling, who had overseen her treatment.
 Robert Richards, however, argues in his book The Romantic Conception of Life that Schelling's interventions were most likely irrelevant, as the doctors called to the scene assured everyone involved that Auguste's disease was inevitably fatal.
 Auguste's death drew Schelling and Caroline closer.
-Schlegel had moved to Berlin, and a divorce was arranged with Goethe's help.
+Schlegel moved to Berlin, and Goethe helped Schlegel pursue a divorce.
 Schelling's time at Jena came to an end, and on 2 June 1803 he and Caroline were married away from Jena.
 Their marriage ceremony was the last occasion Schelling met his school friend the poet Friedrich Hölderlin, who was already mentally ill at that time.

-In his Jena period, Schelling had a closer relationship with Hegel again.
+In his Jena period, Schelling resumed his close relationship with Hegel.
 With Schelling's help, Hegel became a private lecturer (Privatdozent) at Jena University.
 Hegel wrote a book titled Differenz des Fichte'schen und Schelling'schen Systems der Philosophie (Difference between Fichte's and Schelling's Systems of Philosophy, 1801), and supported Schelling's position against his idealistic predecessors, Fichte and Karl Leonhard Reinhold.
 Beginning in January 1802, Hegel and Schelling published the Kritisches Journal der Philosophie (Critical Journal of Philosophy) as co-editors, publishing papers on the philosophy of nature, but Schelling was too busy to stay involved with the editing and the magazine was mainly Hegel's publication, espousing a thought different from Schelling's.
-The magazine ceased publication in the spring of 1803 when Schelling moved from Jena to Würzburg.
+The magazine ceased publication in the spring of 1803 when Schelling moved to Bamberg.